-This episode, Mak & G look at how we managed to travel while avoiding high flight prices, ways we can save money during Easter, and the average amount people receive from doing their taxes.
+This “Money With Mak and G” podcast episode, Mak & G look at how we managed to travel while avoiding high flight prices, ways we can save money during Easter, and the average amount people receive from doing their taxes.

 On average people spend over 200 dollars during Easter even though there are so many free ways to enjoy the holiday just as much.